microsoft/ICSE2019/README.md

   * http://localhost:8787
   * username: rstudio
   * password: mypassword1
+  * When it says “Packages sparklyr and SparkR required but are not installed”, click “Install”
 4. Open terminal window in RStudio and clone git repo
   * git clone https://github.com/microsoft/ICSE2019
 5. In the Files pane in RStudio,